 You can use barely sprouted beans — either raw or cooked — as a substitute for cooked beans in any bean dip/spread recipe.
 The flavor may be a little different (if used raw), but I’ve always found these bean dips to be very tasty!

-Sprout, then dehydrate beans, and grind beans into sprouted bean flour.
+Sprout, then dehydrate beans, then grind into a sprouted bean flour.
 Then use as a substitute in recipes calling for bean flour.
-I have not done this – so it is just an idea.
-But I think it would be awesome.
-Anyone tried it?

 Or, as demonstrated by our 1-Ingredient Gluten-Free Tortillas, skip the dehydrating step and turn your sprouted beans directly into tortilla batter.
 So easy!